Itineraries

 1. Breakfast at Avoca Café on Suffolk Street

-Start your day with breakfast at Avoca Café, a charming spot known for its pastries, hearty breakfast options, and coffee.
-Kids can enjoy freshly baked treats before diving into another day of exploration.
+Start your day with breakfast at Avoca Café, with great pastries, hearty breakfast options, and coffee, you'll all enjoy freshly baked treats before diving into another day of exploration!

 Dive into Dublin’s modern history at the Little Museum of Dublin.
 With fun exhibits and engaging guides, kids can learn about the city in a hands-on way, with interactive artifacts like old typewriters and early Dublin memorabilia.